pygame/pygame/docs/reST/tut/MoveIt.rst

 --------------

 Well there we have it.
 Hopefully this article has done everything it promised to do.
-But, at this point the code really isn't ready for the next bestselling game.
+But, at this point the code really isn't ready for the next best-selling game.
 How do we easily have multiple moving objects?
 What exactly are those mysterious functions like load_player_image()?
 We also need a way to get simple user input, and loop for more than 100 frames.
 We'll take the example we